lando/lando/docs/cli/config.md

 Displays the lando configuration.

-*Almost all* of these options can be overriden via the Lando global `config.yml`.
+You can also use `--field` to only display a single config value. *Almost all* of these options can be overriden via the Lando global `config.yml`.
 See the [config system](../config/config.md) for more info.

 Usage
 -----